The Cover (film): Plot

 The fiction takes place in Benidorm, with the backdrop of performers earning a living by singing cover songs of popular singers, featuring songs by the likes of The Killers, Erasure, Lady Gaga, Shirley Bassey, Gloria Gaynor, Fun, La Marelu, Loquillo, Antonio Vega, Nena Daconte, or Raphael.
 Dani is a young man working as a waiter who has put behind musical aspirations.
 He meets Sandra, a singer working in hotels who imitates Adele.

 Production

 Written and directed by Secun de la Rosa, The Cover is de la Rosa's directorial debut film.
 Produced by Nadie es Perfecto and Stop Line, it had the collaboration of GTS Entertainment (Universal Music Group Partner), Amazon Prime Video and Entertainment One.
 Shooting began in 2020 and was disrupted by the COVID-19 pandemic, including a 3-month hiatus due to the COVID-19 lockdown.
 The wrap was reported in July 2020.

 Besides the musical jukebox, the film features an original song ("Que me busquen por dentro") performed by Antonio Orozco as well as songs performed by the original artists (Agoney, Rocío Márquez and Kexxy Pardo).

 Release

-The film opened the 24th Málaga Spanish Film Festival (FMCE) on 3 June 2021.
+The film opened the 24th Málaga Film Festival on 3 June 2021.
 Distributed by eOne Spain, it was theatrically released in Spain on 23 July 2021.